 Governmental programs are required in this area because the market cannot fully meet local, state and national objectives.
 Barriers of geography, technology, settlement patterns, poverty and other factors stand in the way.
 All levels of government have a role in ensuring universal availability.
 Despite the move to de-regulate services, states, through their public utility regulatory structures, have significant and changing roles in this area.
-Municipal and other local can governments make significant contributions universal availability to through community analysis, needs regulation, financing, franchising, direct provision of services and infrastructure, progressive management of city properties including rights-of-way and a variety of other means.
+Municipal and other local governments can make significant contributions availability to universal analysis, through community needs regulation, financing, franchising, direct provision of services and infrastructure, progressive management of city properties including rights-of-way and a variety of other means.
 The federal government must not preempt municipal authority to act in the interest of its citizens, especially where fully competitive and affordable services do not exist.